JackDerksen/minui/README.md

 ## Motivation

 MinUI was born from a desire to create terminal-based games in Rust, specifically a terminal Tetris clone in my case.
-While several terminal UI libraries exist for Rust, none quite offered the perfect balance of simplicity, performance, and game-focused features that I was looking for.
+While several terminal UI libraries/frameworks exist for Rust, none quite offered the perfect balance of simplicity, performance, and game-focused features that I was looking for.
 MinUI aims to fill this gap by providing a fast, easy-to-use framework that makes terminal game and UI development a joy.

 ## Planned Features